Medical Interpreter Certificate Training - Q & A

 Our 60-hour program also provides you with the knowledge and skills that you need to take the National Board Exam as a requirement for earning your Certified Medical Interpreter credential – CMI.

 Some hospitals require only the Certificate of Completion, but some also require applicants to take the National Board Exam.
 After completing our training you will be prepared and equipped to take that exam.

 8) Who is going to teach this Medical Interpreter Training course?

 - Medical Interpreter Core Competency (delivered in English; it covers basic concepts and strategies);

 - Language coaching (it includes language practice and role-plays in the target language)

-The Core Competency part is taught by a lead trainer and a professional Medical interpreter (Inna Persits, M.S., M.Ed.) who taught for many years at Boston University and at Harvard Pilgrim.
+The Core Competency part is taught by a lead trainer and a professional Medical interpreter (Inna Persits, M.S., M.Ed.) who taught for many years at Boston University.

 Anatomy and physiology is taught by an experienced instructor who is a professional clinician.

 Language coaching and role-plays in the target language are offered by experienced medical interpreters who are native speakers of the target language.